dchiu88/dchiu88.github.io/_posts/2018-08-24-understanding_orm.markdown

   Cat.save(cat.name, cat.breed, cat.age, database_connection)
 end

-Instead, we follow the convention: classes are mapped to or equated with tables and instances of a class are equated to table rows.
+In ORM there is a convention: classes are mapped to or equated with tables and instances of a class are equated to table rows.

-If we have a Cat class, we have a cats table.
-Cat instances get stored as rows in the cats table.
+More specifically, it is the attributes of the new instances that are mapped to table rows.
+We are not saving ruby objects, only the individual objects.
+Ergo, we are not inserting self into the database, we are inserting self.name or another attribute into the database.